The Benefits of a Business Plan

 A business plan is important for any business.

 Being an entrepreneur requires the need to constantly make decisions.
 Being a successful entrepreneur requires constantly getting most of those decisions right.
 No entrepreneur gets everyone correct, just ask Tiger Woods.
 Besides, if that were to happen it would be boring.
 However, being an entrepreneur does require bringing your A-game to your business as much as possible.

 One of the best tools that enable entrepreneurs to be successful is creating and working a business plan.

-In simple terms, there are two types of a business plan.
-The first type of business plan is for a brand new business or start-up that is getting ready to be in business.
+In simple terms, there are two types of business plans.
+The first type of business plan is for a brand-new business or start-up.

 Free business plan template

 If you need sample business plan templates to help you get this critical task started, please visit my website and go to the sample documents tab.
 There are over 20 free documents available for you to download and use and these include templates of a business plan for a new enterprise as well as an existing business.

 As you create the business plan keep the following in mind.
 Is there an ultimate reason for the business plan?
 If the business needs to obtain finance then almost without exception, the lender will want to see a business plan so they can understand the current operation of the business and its success and why and how any money being lent will be used.

 The best practice is to create a business plan and review it annually.
 This is because the business plan keeps you honest.
 It forces you, as the entrepreneur, to have a vision for your business and make sure that vision is realistic and achievable.
 Additionally, a business plan tends to be a static document.
 Once it’s created it is easy to forget about.